xpack/web-doxygen/website/docs/api/classes/translator.md

 </code></pre>

-<p>Code for Esperanto should be as shown below but the htmlhelp compiler 1.3 does not support this (and no newer version is available).</p>
+Code for Esperanto should be as shown below but the htmlhelp compiler 1.3 does not support this (and no newer version is available).

 <pre><code>0x48f Esperanto
 </code></pre>

-<p>So do a fallback to the default language</p>
+So do a fallback to the default language

 <pre><code>0x409 English (United States)